linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS DOLLAR GENERAL GOING PRIVATE.md

 ## SADAYO'S ANALYSIS

 Sadayo began her analysis by computing the financial ratios for DG and examining the commonsize income statement and balance sheet.
 (See Exhibit 6 for Sadayo's ratios analysis for Dollar General.)
-To gain further insight into Dollar General's financials,  Sadayo calculated the financial ratios of several comparable firms in the deep-discount retail channel identified by DG as its main competitors Spread bets with ratio analysis,  keye provide a in hit i ine dise taement comparable transactions in the retail industry over the past few years (see Exhibit 8).
+To gain further insight into Dollar General's financials,  Sadayo calculated the financial ratios of several comparable firms in the deep-discount retail channel identified by DG as its main competitors Spread bets with [[Week 1 Ratio Analysis + Valuation Review|ratio analysis]],  keye provide a in hit i ine dise taement comparable transactions in the retail industry over the past few years (see Exhibit 8).

 Finally,  Sadayo wanted to better understand what management would gain from the proposed LBO (as implied by the lawsuit).
 Due to the accelerated vesting and cashing out of certain equitycompensation items,  she estimated that DG Chairman and CEO David A. Perdue would realize about$28 million from the transaction.
 (See **Exhibit** 9 for excerpts from DG's 2007 schedule 14A regarding the interests of its directors and executive officers in the merger; **Exhibit 10** provides biographies of the members of DG's board of directors.)